BitgesellOfficial/bitgesell/doc/tor.md

 configured.
 It also requires the control socket to be enabled, e.g. put `ControlPort 9051` in `torrc` config file.
 For cookie authentication the user running BGLd must have read access to the `CookieAuthFile` specified in Tor configuration.
-In some cases this is preconfigured and the creation of a hidden service is automatic.
+In some cases this is preconfigured and the creation of an onion service is automatic.
 If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running Tor and the user running BGLd to the same group and setting permissions appropriately.
 On Debian-based systems the user running BGLd can be added to the debian-tor group,